codekilo/signalk-cloud-transport/README.md

 ### Receiver
 #### token
-The token used to connect to the signalk server
+The token used to connect to the signalk server (optional)